SfC Home > Education > Tricks for Good Grades >

 It may seem obvious that you know with whom you are studying, but quite often you don't realize the other person's goals, abilities and methods until you start working with him or her.
 Some friends may be fun but may also inhibit your ability to finish your assignment.

-Some friends only goof around
+Some only goof around

 Some people just want to socialize and don't have a goal of really getting anything done.
 With such a study partner, you might end up not finishing your assignment.